 Despite everything though, it’s truly astonishing how much has been accomplished here.
 Standing in the middle of Songdo, you’d never believe 10 years ago this place was a sloshy mudpit covered in seagulls, snails and rats.

 For that reason alone, it’s a masterpiece.

-Check out our experience traveling to the DMZ and what you need to know before you enter no man’s land.
+Check out our experience on our Korea DMZ tour and what you need to know before you enter no man’s land.